 This Sour Cherry Almond Frozen Yogurt uses thick Greek-style yogurt as a base, which gives it a tangy and rich flavor.
-I chose sour cherries because I made the frozen yogurt a few weeks ago when they were still in season and plentiful at the farm stands.
-Sweet cherries are lush right now so they might make more sense; just reduce the sugar by a few tablespoons to keep it from being too sweet.
+I chose sour cherries because I made the frozen yogurt a few weeks ago, when they were still in season and plentiful at the farm stands.
+If you use sweet cherries instead, just reduce the sugar by a few tablespoons to keep the yogurt from being too sweet.
 And be sure to select a good and tangy Greek-style yogurt.

 Note: I pitted my cherries and then placed all the pits in a little pouch made out of cheesecloth.
-I steeped these along with the cherries so that they would get that extra hint of almond-like flavor.
-It's an optional step, but adds a nice touch.
+I included the pits along with the cherries when I was making the sauce in order to give the fruit an extra hint of almond flavor.
+It's an optional step, but it adds a nice touch. —Alejandra_

-- Remove the cherry mixture from the flame and discard the pits.
-Let the cherries cool to room temperature before pouring into a food processor and processing until smooth.
+- Remove the cherry mixture from the heat and discard the pits.
+Let the cherries cool to room temperature before pouring them into a food processor and processing until smooth.

-- Add the Greek yogurt, rum, and extract and process for another minute until completely smooth and combined.
-There will still be little pieces of cherry skin in the mix, but that's OK.
+- Add the Greek yogurt, rum, and almond extract, then process for another minute until everything is completely smooth and combined.
+There will still be little pieces of cherry skin in the mix, but that's okay.

-- Pour the mix into a bowl and cover with plastic.
+- Pour the mixture into a bowl and cover with plastic.
 Place in the fridge and let cool for at least one hour.

-- When you are ready to make your ice cream, pour the mix into the base of your ice cream maker and churn according to manufacturer's directions.
+- When you are ready to make your ice cream, pour the mixture into the base of your ice cream maker and churn according to the manufacturer's directions.

-- When churning is complete, place frozen yogurt into an air-tight container and let freeze for at least two hours before serving.
-Store in same container for up to one week.
+- When the churning is complete, place the frozen yogurt into an air-tight container and let freeze for at least two hours before serving.
+Store in the same container for up to one week.